jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 1.00 on the 0–3 scale**, which implies that preCICE partially meets this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “Windows is only supported through a mingw build”
+- Windows is only supported through a mingw build.
+This is one of the last steps in the PoC phase and has to be tested.

 From a technical perspective, considering preCICE's architecture and features: